 Violation of club rules will not be permitted and may result in termination of the member’s privileges as a club member.
 Each member is responsible to point out (to other members) range rule violations as they occur.

 Alcohol and powder do not mix.
 Shoot-then relax.

 This is your club.
 Treat the ranges as you would your own property.
 Use common sense and shoot safely.

-When people are down range at the indoor or outdoor range, firearms are to be grounded (NOT HANDLED) with an open chamber and ECI (empty chamber indicator)
+When people are down range at the indoor range firearms are to be grounded (NOT HANDLED) with an open chamber and ECI (empty chamber indicator) .

 All club members must have a valid permit to purchase or permit to carry issued by their local sheriff’s department and show it to the Quartermaster to purchase firearms from the Club Store.

 No center fire rifles, shotguns, black powder firearms, magnum handgun loads or prohibited calibers are to be fired on the indoor range.
 Prohibited calibers will be listed on the wall at the range.
 Magnum handguns may be used only with lighter loads.
 Example: if you have a .357 Magnum, shoot .38 Specials in it.